CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 The second postgres_exporter service is used to collect per-database metrics and uses the sysconfig file postgres_exporter_pg##_per_db.
 By default it is set to also connect to the `postgres` database, but you can add as many additional connection strings to this service for each individual database that you want metrics for.
 Per-db metrics include things like table/index statistics and bloat.
 See the section below for monitorig multitple databases for how to do this.

 Note that your pg_hba.conf will have to be configured to allow the `ccp_monitoring` system user to connect as the `ccp_monitoring` role to any database in the instance.
 As of version 4.0 of pg_monitor, the postgres_exporter service is set to connect via local socket, so passwordless local peer authentication is the expected default.
+If password-based authentication is required, we recommend using SCRAM authentication, which is supported as of version 0.7.x of postgres_exporter.
+See our blog post for more information on SCRAM - https://info.crunchydata.com/blog/how-to-upgrade-postgresql-passwords-to-scram

 The common queries to all postgres versions are contained in `queries_common.yml`.
 Major version specific queries are contained in a relevantly named file.
 Queries for more specialized monitoring are contained in additional files.